gatsbyjs/gatsby/docs/blog/2017-07-19-creating-a-blog-with-gatsby/index.md

 ### Functional plugins

-Functional plugins either implement some functionality (e.g. offline support, generating a sitemap, etc.) _or_ they extend Gatsby functionality and allow for content to be authored in typescript, sass, etc.
+Functional plugins either implement some functionality (e.g. offline support, generating a sitemap, etc.) _or_ they extend Gatsby's webpack configuration adding support for typescript, sass, etc.

-We'll want to add the following functional plugins:
+For this particular blog post, we want a single page app-like feel (without page reloads), as well as the ability to dynamically change the `title` tag within the `head` tags.
+As noted, the Gatsby plugin ecosystem is rich, vibrant, and growing, so oftentimes a plugin already exists that solves the particular problem you're trying to solve.
+To address the functionality we want for _this_ blog, we'll use the following plugins:

 - [`gatsby-plugin-catch-links`][gatsby-plugin-catch-links]
   - implements the history `pushState` API, and does not require a page reload on navigating to a different page in the blog